NC State Extension Publications

 Skip to Cold Injury

-Cold injury is quite common when producing tobacco transplants in the greenhouse.
-Both burley and flue-cured seedlings are susceptible.
-Upward leaf cupping and puckering are the main symptoms (see right side of Figure 1).
-The affected trays may be uniformly distributed through the greenhouse or, more often, the injury may occur in just a few cold spots.
+Cold injury is common in tobacco transplants grown in greenhouses.
+Seedlings of burley and flue-cured tobacco varieties are susceptible.
+The main symptoms are typically upward leaf cupping and puckering (Figure 1).
+Other symptoms include yellowing of the bud leaves and leaf narrowing (Figure 2).
+The affected trays may be uniformly distributed through the greenhouse.
+More often, however, the injury occurs in just a few cold spots randomly located throughout the greenhouse or along the curtains.

-Varieties differ in their sensitivity to cold.
-Differences in the degree of injury are often seen when varieties of different sensitivity are planted next to one another in the greenhouse (Figure 1).
-While the example given here shows the difference in two burley varieties, flue-cured varieties also differ in their sensitivity to cold.
-Despite the name, cold injury is thought to result more from large differences between day and night temperatures and less from a very cold night.
-Greenhouse temperature can increase rapidly on sunny mornings if manual vents are not opened promptly.
-It is not uncommon for temperatures in an un-vented greenhouse to increase 40 to 50 degrees within a few hours.
-Diligent temperature management is the key to reducing cold injury, but even with the best management mild cases may occur.
+Tobacco varieties differ in their susceptibility to cold injury.
+Differences in the degree of injury are often apparent when varieties with different cold sensitivity are planted next to each other in the greenhouse.
+Figure 1, for example, shows the difference in injury to two burley varieties (flue-cured varieties also differ in their sensitivity to cold).
+Despite its name, cold injury is thought to result primarily from large fluctuations between daytime and nighttime temperatures rather than exposure to a specific low temperature.
+Greenhouse temperature can increase rapidly on sunny mornings if manual vents are not opened promptly; it is common for temperatures in an unvented greenhouse to increase by as much as 50°F within a few hours.
+Conversely, greenhouse temperature may plunge rapidly if curtains are not raised to trap heat at sunset.
+Diligent temperature management is the key to reducing cold injury, but even with the best management, mild cases may occur.

-While cold injury sometimes slows growth, it does not result in permanent harm to the plants.
-No treatment other than managing greenhouse temperatures is needed to restore good growth.
+While cold injury sometimes slows growth, it does not cause permanent harm to the plants.
+Improved management of greenhouse temperatures is all that is needed to restore good growth.
 Cold injury is not associated with early flowering in the field.

 Figure 1.
 Cold injury symptoms on two varieties of burley seedlings.
 Leaf cupping is the most common symptom.
 Note that symptoms are more severe on TN90, as compared to KY14 X L8.
 These examples are typical of differences in sensitivity among varieties.